renovatebot/renovate/docs/usage/self-hosted-configuration.md

 ## gitNoVerify

+Controls when Renovate passes the `--no-verify` flag to `git`.
+The flag can be passed to `git commit` and/or `git push`.
+Please refer to the documentation for [git commit](https://git-scm.com/docs/git-commit#Documentation/git-commit.txt---no-verify) and [git push](https://git-scm.com/docs/git-push#Documentation/git-push.txt---no-verify) to see exactly what this flag does.

 ## gitPrivateKey

 This should be an armored private key, e.g. the type you get from running `gpg --export-secret-keys --armor 92066A17F0D1707B4E96863955FEF5171C45FAE5 > private.key`.